zeppelinos/zos-docs/docs/docs/erc20_onboarding.md

 The _new upgradable contract_ will have the same functionality provided by the _legacy_ contract, but it will be *upgradable*.
-This means that we will be able to add new functionality, store new data, fix bugs or support new standards, without any need to perform new migrations in the future.
+This means that we will be able to add new functionality, store new data, fix bugs or support new standards as many times as we need, without any need to perform new migrations in the future.

 ## Strategy